espritoxyz/tool/docs/tlb.md

 ## Auxiliary TL-B characteristics

-All described operations (generating structural constraints, detecting TL-B conflicts) use some precalculated values for instances of `TvmDataCellLabel` like symbolic data/refs length, maximum number of children, default cell content.
+All described operations (generating structural constraints, detecting TL-B conflicts) use some precalculated values for instances of `TlbLabel` like symbolic data/refs length, maximum number of children, default cell content.
 All of these are contained within `CalculatedTlbLabelInfo`.
 They are calculated at the very beginning of the analysis using dynamic programming approach.

+## TL-B for builders

+Class for storing TL-B info for builders is `TlbStructureBuilder`.
+It produces `TlbStructure` with `end` method.

+TL-B structures for allocated cells are based on used `store` operation.
+Usually `store_x` adds the corresponding `TlbLabel` in the building structure.
+A special case is `store_(u)int` for constant value.
+That produces `switch` with one variant, the stored constant.

+## Some TL-B parsing rules

+- `skip_bits` is allowed only for integers and switches of size 1.

+## What's not supported

+- After `load_bits`, TL-B scheme in the read slice is lost
+- `store_slice`
+- Comparing produced TL-B scheme for a builded cell with the expected one
+- `bits` in TL-B scheme
+- Type arguments are supported only for `int` (though not supported by TL-B parser yet)
+- Some other complex constructions in TL-B definitions